-Coliform levels at the upstream end of the Project Area boundary on Lagunitas Creek at the Green Bridge remained roughly similar to Pre-Restoration Conditions, with the TMDL standard of 200 mpn/100 ml being exceeded approximately 60% of the time in Year 1 and 71% of the time in Year 2, compared to 72 % of the time prior to restoration.
-The 90th percentile of 400 mpn/100 ml standard was exceeded approximately 27% of the sampling periods in Year 1 and 30% of the sampling periods in Year 2 after restoration as opposed to 58% of the time Pre-Restoration.
-Exceedances of the 95 mpn/100 ml TMDL load-based allocation for the Green Bridge sampling site dropped slightly from 100% during Pre-Restoration to 89% during Year 1 and 98% during
+Coliform levels at the upstream end of the Project Area boundary on Lagunitas Creek at the Green Bridge remained roughly similar to Pre-Restoration conditions, with the TMDL standard of 200 mpn/100 ml being exceeded approximately 60% of the time in Year 1, 71% of the time in

-Year 2.
+Year 2, and 65% of the time in Year 3, compared to 72% of the time prior to restoration.
+The 90th percentile of 400 mpn/100 ml standard was exceeded approximately 27% of the sampling periods in Year 1, 30% of the sampling periods in Year 2, and 56% of the sampling periods in Year 3 after restoration, as opposed to 58% of the time Pre-Restoration.
+Exceedances of the 95 mpn/100 ml TMDL load-based allocation for the Green Bridge sampling site dropped slightly from 100% during Pre-Restoration to 89% during Year 1; 98% during Year 2; and 77% during Year 3.
 The overall geometric mean and 90th percentile in Year 1 were estimated at 275.8 mpn/100 ml and 827.2 mpn/100 ml, while those same parameters were estimated in Year 2 at 366.6 mpn/100 ml and 1,317.0 mpn/100 ml.
-Both of these levels are substantially lower than that estimated for Pre-Restoration, with the overall geometric mean being 955.3 mpn/100 ml and the 90th percentile being 5,852.7 mpn/100 ml.
-The frequency of exceedance of contact water recreation standards in Reference Areas decreased from 34% to 9% in Year and 28% in Year 2.
+In Year 3, these levels were estimated at 446.9 mpn/100 ml and 6,924.7 mpn/100 ml.
+With the exception of Year 3's 90th percentile, all of these estimated concentrations appear substantially lower than that estimated for Pre-Restoration, with the overall geometric mean being 955.3 mpn/100 ml and the 90th percentile being 5,852.7 mpn/100 ml.

-Again, given the similar patterns in fecal coliform levels observed between Project and Reference Areas in the first and second years following Full Restoration, changes in Project Area concentrations before and after levee removal cannot be completely ascribed to restoration, as changes in precipitation and pollutant inflow in dry Year 1 and the wetter Year 2 must be taken into account.
-While two storm events were sampled in 2009, reduced rainfall may have caused an overall drop in pollutant mobilization or loading for the 2008/2009 Water Year.
-Conversely, the fact that more than 50 % of the sampling events in the WY 2009/2010 coincided with storm events undoubtedly influenced those results.
-In some instances, upstream loading inputs did not appear affected by climatic changes.
-Fecal coliform levels at one non-point source discharge point into the restored wetlands ranged from 800 to 5,000 mpn/100 ml during both years, with this same site having levels as high as 30,000 mpn/100 ml at one point prior to restoration.
-More sampling post-restoration is necessary to determine whether results from the past years are reflective of climatic conditions or real declines associated with restoration or changes in watershed use or loading patterns.
+Given the somewhat similar patterns in fecal coliform levels observed between the Project Area and Reference Areas in the first and second years following Full Restoration, changes in Project Area concentrations before and after levee removal cannot be completely ascribed to restoration, as changes in precipitation and pollutant inflow in dry Year 1 and the wetter Years 2 and 3 must be taken into account.
+While two storm events were sampled in 2009, reduced rainfall may have caused an overall drop in pollutant mobilization or loading for the 2009 Water Year.
+Conversely, the fact that more than 50 % of the sampling events in the WY 2010 coincided with storm events undoubtedly influenced Year 2 results.
+Year 3 was also wet, but, based on some of the fecal coliform results, the distribution of precipitation across the rainy season might have created different mobilization patterns than what occurred in Year 2.
+In addition, only 33% of the storm events were captured in Year 3, which can strongly influence results.